mportela/pyJasper/README.markdown

 We have a self explanatory 'dockerfile', just build the container with `docker build` and later you can RUN it... this will start the servlet container in port "5555" so it's better to run your docker container with the `-p 5555:5555` to expose the servelt port

+Example running the servlet with one line and without installing any deppendencies (just docker)

+`docker run --rm -p 5555:5555 mportela/pyjasper`

 #### exampledeployment on Amazon EC2

 ##### Create an new instance via AWS Management console